polynomeer/polynomeer/README.md

 - 🤔 I’m looking for help with Java and Spring
 - 💬 Ask me about Movie
 - 📫 How to reach me: polynomeer@gmail.com
-- 😄 Pronouns: August, Polynomeer, Jacab
+- 😄 Pronouns: August, Polynomeer, Jacob
 - ⚡ Fun fact: ...

 ### Skill